HMB3/habitatIntersect/README.md

-sdmgen : a pacakge for rapidly estimating multiple species ranges and habitat suitability
+nenswniche : a pacakge for rapidly estimating habitat loss from fires
 ================
 June 2022